Cobbler wobbegong: Threats to population

 The cobbler wobbegong is a minor bycatch of Western Australian commercial fisheries.
 The cobbler wobbegong resides within the Southern and Eastern Scalefish and Shark Fishery, however the species is rarely caught by this fishery.
 Individuals have been caught in trawl nets, however most bycatch is not retained.
 The bycatch is placed back into the ocean and has a relatively high survival rate after release.
 Despite being a victim of bycatch, the species does not show any signs of decline.
 As of February 18, 2015, cobbler wobbegongs have been listed as the status of 'Least concern' by the IUCN Red List.

 A study was conducted by the West Coast Rock Lobster Managed Fishery (WCRLF) in which the number of individual species of bycatch were recorded.
 In the 2006/2007 fishing season, an average of 1.69 wobbegong sharks were caught per 1000 pot lifts, with a total of 14,014 individuals per year.
 In the 2009/2010 fishing season 2.15 wobbegongs were caught per 1000 pot lifts, with a total of 4,745 individuals per year.
-It is important to note that this study reflects the family of 'Orectolobidae' and does not specify the specific species.
+This study reflects the family of 'Orectolobidae' and does not specify the specific species.
 With that in mind, these numbers are relatively minute and thus do not have a significant impact on the population of the species.

 Potential predators of the cobbler wobbegong include the Australian fur seal.
 Australian fur seals are opportunistic hunters and primarily feed on fish and squid.
 It is possible for Australian fur seals to seek cobbler wobbegongs as prey, but there have been very few sightings of this.
 There are not many other predators recorded for this species.